Organic auditing plays vital role in upholding principles of organic farming

 Organic certification by Kiwa

-The terms “organic” and “eco” in food, like Certificación Orgánica Ecuador, are legally protected.
+The terms “organic” and “eco” in food, like Certificación Orgánica Ecuador (Spanish), are legally protected.
 It should be ensured that they are used in accordance with the law.
 Consumer protection, fair competition and transparency are important aspects and are ensured by inspections of food products.
 Globally many farmers, processors, distributors, importers, exporters of organic food rely on Kiwa regarding inspection and certification of their products.

 Read more about our organic certification services here.